 In their woman-to-woman talk, Peggy admits she's in love with Ricky and wants to take him to the school dance.
 Lucy suggests she find someone her own age.
-Peggy says she likes a boy named Arthur Morton.
+Peggy says that most boys in her age group are "icky," but she does like a young gentleman named Arthur Morton.
 She decribes him as having sad eyes and looking like Gregory Peck, but the problem is that he can't dance!
 Thinking there is an easy solution to this problem, Lucy offers to teach Arthur how to dance.

 That afternoon, painfully shy Arthur comes by for his first dance lesson.
 He doesn't even want to touch Lucy, but she eventually convinces him to put his arms around her.
 However, things go wrong when Arthur steps on her feet.
 Lucy suggests adding music, but can't when Arthur won't let her go.
 He then professes his love for her.
 She cleverly gets him out of the apartment by dancing him out.